xplrior/xplrior.github.io/index.md

 # About

-My name is Lukas, and I am your CICD, Support, and Documentation guy.
-With CICD, I like to make things simple, easy, and user-friendly.
-I also support others with what I know and enjoy learning new things that interest me.
-Best of all, I like to document my findings to help others understand what is going on.
-You can find out more on my [LinkedIn](https://www.linkedin.com/in/lukasgoodfellow/).
+I am an IT Professional working in the CI/CD space related to Containers, Kubernetes, and GitOps.
+I help make things simple, easy, and user-friendly for my customers and colleagues.
+I mainly do this by documenting my findings, procedures, and tips so others can understand what's going on and save time.
+I am also known as the documentation guy on my team because I have revamped and contributed to internal and external documentation.

+Currently, I am self-learning to be a developer.
+Starting with making basic scripts, I am helping improve my team's automation by taking in feedback from manual processes and figuring out how to automate them.
+Next, I want to make an application based on the Apple ecosystem.

-That is the gist of my professional career, but I am usually not that technical when off the clock.
-I like to travel, experience new things, and do photography.
-I tend not to be in front of a screen that often outside of work.
-I have a TV, and that may get used once every other week.
+That is the gist of my professional career and future goals, but I am usually not that technical when off the clock.
+I prefer not to look at a screen after work and get out.
+I have a TV, but most of the time, it is never on unless others are over.
+So what do I do after work, if not in front of a screen?
+Well, I like to travel and explore new places, go hiking, visit a new national/state park, try a new restaurant, or go to an everyday spot.
+A hobby I got into is iPhone photography.
+I am using Instagram as a way I can "document" my experiences and travels.
+Also, a way to show my skills with taking photos.

-## Personal Goals 2021

-This year I have a few personal goals that I wanted to complete.

-- Become credit card debt free (6k to go)
-- Read 6 books (3 more to go)
-- Improve my mobile photgraphy (Photo posts Comming Soon)